Disabled People Against Cuts: Philosophy

-DPAC operate from the Social model of disability which sees disability as being created by the structures of society not the medical differences in a persons body.
-A very simple example of this is where a wheelchair user won't say that they can not get up the steps into the public building because they have a specific medical condition that prevents them from walking, rather, they are disabled by the lack of access ramps.
-Economic, political and cultural forces exclude those of us with impairments and long-term health conditions from full participation in society, limiting our educational, social, political, economic, health and cultural potential, well-being and participation.
-DPAC supports full citizenship for all Disabled People and opposes all cutbacks and austerity measures which are currently hitting Disabled People 9 times harder than non-disabled people.
+DPAC operate from the social model of disability which sees disability as being created by the structures of society not the medical differences in a person's body.
+DPAC supports full citizenship for all disabled people and opposes all cutbacks and austerity measures which are currently adversely affecting disabled people nine times harder than non-disabled people.

 Issues

 DPAC oppose all austerity measures which are currently heavily impacting disabled people in the UK.
-These include the closure of the Independent Living Fund, Personal Independence Payment (replacing Disability Living Allowance), Employment and Support Allowance, the Children and Families Bill 2013 and the 'Bedroom tax'.
+These include the closure of the Independent Living Fund, Personal Independence Payment (replacing Disability Living Allowance), Employment and Support Allowance, the Children and Families Bill 2013 and the 'bedroom tax'.

 Campaigns and actions

-Ellen Clifford, of DPAC, explained the tactics used by the anti-cuts group in the Guardian, saying "No one who cares about social justice can work with a government that is intent on dismantling the welfare state, so disabled activists are having to find other means to try to stop what is happening.
+In a 2013 article in The Guardian, Ellen Clifford, of DPAC, explained the tactics used by the anti-cuts group.
+She said: "No one who cares about social justice can work with a government that is intent on dismantling the welfare state, so disabled activists are having to find other means to try to stop what is happening.
 Legal challenges to reforms are one part of that...
-But legal challenges aren't an answer in themselves, and, as a form of campaigning, need to be run alongside other forms of awareness-raising, lobbying, protests and direct action.
-We need the 99% to stand up and say "We will not let this happen'"."
+But legal challenges aren't an answer in themselves, and, as a form of campaigning, need to be run alongside other forms of awareness-raising, lobbying, protests and direct action."